documentationfor yFiles for HTML 3.0.0.1

 Gesture CSS Class

-Stripe Drop Highlightyfiles-stripe-resize-template
+Stripe Drop Highlightyfiles-stripe-highlight-template

 Stripe Selectionyfiles-stripe-selection-template